Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzCdnCustomDomain.md

 # New-AzCdnCustomDomain

 ## SYNOPSIS
-Create a new custom domain within an endpoint.
+create a new custom domain within an endpoint.

 ## SYNTAX